Loyal (album)

 Loyal is a 1988 album by New Zealand singer-songwriter Dave Dobbyn.
 After the Footrot Flats album, Loyal moved him further away from the pub rock of DD Smash and into contemporary pop rock.
 The album "confronts love, loyalty and the power of personal politics."
 The album reached number 9 on the New Zealand music charts.

-The hit single "Slice of Heaven" from the Footrot Flats soundtrack was also included on the album, despite it being nearly two years old at the time of the album release.
+The hit single "Slice of Heaven" from Dave Dobbyn's 1986 Footrot Flats soundtrack was also included on the album.
 Dobbyn commented that the song fitted in with the general theme of loyalty.